ritza-co/handbook/docs/how-we-work/invoicing-guidelines.md

 Ritza SA PTY LTD
 ```

-And email it in PDF format to `invoices-sa@ritza.co`.
+And email it in PDF format to `invoices-sa-at-ritza-co`.

 If you are invoicing in USD or EUR, please make the invoice to: